Convallariae majalis herba

 This section has been translated automatically.

 Dried herb of the lily of the valley.
-The herb is toxic, it contains cardiac steroids: cardenolides (cardenolide glycosides), especially convallatoxin, convalloside and convallotoxol.
+The herb is poisonous, it contains cardiac steroids: cardenolides (cardenolide glycosides), especially convallatoxin, convalloside and convallotoxol.

-Historically, folk medicine: cardiac insufficiency Due to the narrow therapeutic range (strong poisonous effect of cardenolides!) obsolete in the meantime.
+Historically, folk medicine: cardiac insufficiency Now obsolete due to the limited therapeutic range (strong toxic effect of cardenolides!).

 Effects